- Decreases bad cholesterol levels whilst increasing good cholesterol levels

 You should always follow the exact instructions for the administration of medicine as given to you by your doctor.

-How does Pravastatin work?
+How quickly does Pravastatin lower cholesterol?

 Serious Side Effects